edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 Reviews are secondary sources that summarize the "current state of understanding" in a field.
 I further reduced the amount of text that I had to process by using abstracts.

 ## Method
 The entire process involved the following steps.
-The code can be found in this github [repository](#).
 1. Data Retrieval

 2. Preprocessing